rjjrbatarao/MikroDev/README.md

    mode3: -o or key , key is the signature when api-ssl is enabled
    mode4: -a or -b , auto and basic, auto is rest api capable
-   mode5: -rd enables the rest json response to be independently modified else if left blank then all keys are shared among the events
+   mode5: -rd enables the rest json response to be independently modified else if left blank then all json response key and value are shared among the events
    note: if -rd is enabled additional second parameter is used on rest and type to identify its event_id
    note: array command is enabled when -rd is defined